Toyota Corolla hybrid engines, drive & performance

 Toyota Corolla hybrid 0-62mph, top speed and acceleration

-Those in search of performance would be well advised to consider the 2.0-litre hybrid engine that's making its first appearance in the Corolla, but the cheaper and more efficient 1.8-litre will probably be sufficient for most.
+Those in search of performance would be well advised to consider the 2.0-litre hybrid engine, but the cheaper and more efficient 1.8-litre will probably be sufficient for most.
 With a total power output of 178bhp, the 2.0-litre is a usefully strong engine that will make short work of towing, overtaking and high-speed motorway driving.

 It'll get the Corolla from 0-62mph in just 7.9 seconds, while top speed is 112mph.
 On the downside, it's only available on the higher trim levels in the range (Design and Excel), making it a comparatively expensive proposition.

 The 1.8-litre Corolla, on the other hand, uses basically the same drivetrain as the Prius.
 Also a four-cylinder engine, it makes 120bhp in total and will be the engine of choice for most Corolla buyers.
 Acceleration from 0-62mph takes a reasonable 10.9 seconds and like the 2.0-litre, top speed is 112mph.

 Previously, lower trim levels of the Corolla hatchback were also available with a 1.2-litre turbocharged petrol engine, making 114bhp and getting the car from 0-62mph in 9.3 seconds.
 This engine was discontinued in early 2020, leaving the two hybrid options.